mikel403/BreastUSTraining/docs/security.md

 ## Protected Media Access (Ultrasound Images and ROIs)

-### Media access model (authenticated backend delivery)
+### Media access model (as implemented)
-Ultrasound images, ROIs, and user-uploaded nodules are stored in server-side media storage and are not exposed as public static resources.
+Ultrasound images, ROIs, and user-uploaded nodules are stored in server-side media storage (`MEDIA_ROOT`) and are **not exposed as public static resources**.

 Operational behavior:
+- Direct public access to the `/media/` directory is disabled at the web server (Apache) level.
+- The frontend does not load sensitive images via public file paths.
-- The frontend requests images and nodules through backend endpoints.
+- Protected images are retrieved through authenticated backend endpoints.
-- The backend verifies authentication before serving media files.
+- The backend verifies authentication and ownership permissions before serving media files.
-- Direct anonymous access to protected media is not permitted.

-During development (`DEBUG=True`), Django serves media via:
-- `MEDIA_URL` and `MEDIA_ROOT`
-using controlled URL patterns.
+A dedicated frontend utility component (`SecureImage.tsx`) retrieves protected images using authenticated Axios requests (JWT header) and renders them as blob URLs, preventing direct media exposure.

+---

+## Public Dataset vs Private Media Boundary

+The platform differentiates between:
+- Public reference dataset images
+- User-uploaded medical images

+Reference dataset images (curated for research and training) may be exposed through a restricted public URL namespace (e.g., `/public-media/...`) to enable efficient interface loading.

+In contrast:
+- User-uploaded nodules
+- Uploaded ROIs
+- Derived private case images

+are always treated as private content and are only accessible through authenticated API endpoints with permission checks.

 ---